 Below are some examples of vehicles with permanent 4WD and AWD

-- Other manufacturers opt for an 80/20 torque split for a sportier feel.
-With the higher percentage of torque always being distributed to the rear axle.
+On the other hand, some manufacturers go for a sportier feel by implementing an 80/20 torque split, with the higher percentage of torque always being distributed to the rear axle.

 The significant difference between the two types is that a 4-wheel drive has a low-range transfer case whereas an AWD does not have any low-range capabilities, transfer case, or diff lockers.